beyond-code-github/Superscribe/documentation.markdown

         }
     }
         </pre>
-        <p>Now we've got all the ingredients we need to build our app using modules...
+        <p>Now we've got all the ingredients we need to build our app using modules.
 Web Api is still taking care of content negotiation for us and we can easily build in other aspects such as validation as needed.
-We can also take control over the response as we need to by returning HttpResponseMessage just as we would in a regular controller.</p>
+We can also take control over the response as we need to by returning <em>HttpResponseMessage</em> just as we would in a regular controller.</p>
       </div>
       <div class="tab-pane col-sm-12 col-md-12" id="webapi">
         <h3 class="visible-phone">Replacing Asp.Net Web Api routing with Superscribe</h3>
         <p>Ask most developers what could be improved about Asp.Net Web Api and they'll probably mention the routing.
-In recent months this has been improved considerably by the introduction of attribute routing in Web Api 2.
-But attribute routing isn't for everyone, some of us like to define all the routes for our application  one place.Superscribe.WebApi allows us to define routes using the Supersribe DSL along with a few Web Api specific nodes.</p>
+This has been improved considerably by the introduction of attribute routing in Web Api 2, but attribute routing isn't for everyone.
+Some like to define all the routes for an application in one place.
+Superscribe.WebApi allows us to define routes centrally using Supersribe simple-syntax and a few Web Api specific nodes.</p>
         <h3 class="title visible-phone">Controller Selection</h3>
-        <p>The following recreates the behavior of the default rouing you get when creating a new project:</p>
+        <p>The following route recreates the behavior of the default rouing you get when creating a new project:</p>
         <pre class="prettyprint lang-cs">

     public static class WebApiConfig
     {
         public static void Register(HttpConfiguration config)
         {
-            SuperscribeConfig.Register(config);
+            var define = SuperscribeConfig.Register(config);

-            ʃ.Route(() => "api" / ʃ.Controller / -(ʃInt)"id");
+            ʃ.Route("api" / Any.Controller / (Int)"id");
         }
     }
         </pre>
         <p>
-            Here we've used a Web Api specific node, ʃ.Controller.
-This node will match any alpha numeric segment, and then set a parameter called ControllerName accordingly.
+            Here we've used a Web Api specific node provided by a static constructor property called <em>Any.Controller</em>.
+This node will match any alpha numeric segment, and then add an entry to the RouteData environment dictionary accordingly.
 Once route parsing has completed succesfully, Superscribe will pass this value and any parameters across to Asp.Net and then the process of selecting an action continues as per normal (You can view a <a href="http://www.asp.net/web-api/overview/web-api-routing-and-actions/routing-and-action-selection">summary of this logic here</a>)
         </p>
-        <p>Web Api is still doing the bulk of the work, Superscribe is just passing it the information it needs; as a result we don't usually need to specify final functions against our nodes.
-We still can if we want to, but we don't have as much flexibility with the Response as we do when we use Modules.</p>
+        <p>Web Api is still doing the bulk of the work, Superscribe is just passing it the information it needs; as a result we don't usually need to specify a Final Function for our nodes.
+We can still do this if we want to, but we don't have as much flexibility with the Response as we do when responding to a route directly.</p>
+        <h3 class="title visible-phone">Custom Controller Mappings</h3>
         <p>Suppose our controller name doesn't match the format "&lt;segment&gt;Controller".
-In this case we can match a specific segment value and set the controller name ourselves:</p>
+In this case we can match a specific segment value and set the controller name ourselves by providing it's actual name as a parameter to the <em>.Controller</em> shorthand:</p>
         <pre class="prettyprint lang-cs">

     public static class WebApiConfig
     {
         public static void Register(HttpConfiguration config)
         {
-            SuperscribeConfig.Register(config);
+            var define = SuperscribeConfig.Register(config);

-            ʃ.Route(() => "api" / (
+            define.Route("api" / "Blogs".Controller());
+            define.Route("api" / "Blogs".Controller() / (Int)"id");
-                  "Blogs".Controller() / -(ʃInt)"id" / "Tags".Controller("BlogTags"));
+            define.Route("api" / "Blogs" / (Int)"id" / "Tags".Controller("BlogTags"));
         }
     }